Characters: Game Of Thrones House Stark

 - Nice Job Breaking It, Hero:

 - Her capture of Tyrion really pisses off Tywin Lannister, and helps spark off a civil war between their families.
+Her only evidence was Littlefinger's testimony and even then, Ned insisted on a measured approach while she arrested Tyrion on the spur of the moment and then kidnapped him by taking him to the Eyrie.

 - Non Action Woman: She's a typical noblewoman and thus mostly defenseless.
 But this doesn't stop her when Bran is in danger.
 Nor when Robb's in danger during the Red Wedding.